pololu/rpicsim/docs/RamWatcher.md

       expect(ram_watcher.writes).to eq({z: 92})
     end

 The third line in the example above advances the simulation by one step.
-That line is necessary for two reasons:
+That initial step is necessary for two reasons:

 * Without it, the RAM watcher would report the writes to the `x` and `z` variables performed above, even though those writes came from Ruby code.
 * Without it, the RAM watcher would report spurious writes to several registers such as INTCON and LATA.